 The next stage was to identify the position of individual landmarks on the 200 reference faces.
-This is largely a manual procedure that involves careful identification of approximately 300 standard locations on each face (see Figure 1, far right).
-For the standard models, these shape co-ordinate files are then subjected to a PCA to provide a set of 72 reference shapes, or eigenshapes.
+This is largely a manual procedure that involves the careful identification of about 300 standard locations on each face (see Figure 1, far right).
+For the standard models, these shape co-ordinate files are then subjected to a Principal Components Analysis (PCA) to provide a set of 72 reference shapes, or eigenshapes.
 While the eigenshapes can be added together in different amounts to reconstruct the original shapes, adding them in random proportions allows a novel shape to be generated.
 Note that the face model constructed by PCA is itself holistic in nature, since the eigenshapes change the overall appearance of the face [27].
-For example, one of the eigenshape components normally adjusts (or models) face length and width.
+While the behaviour of these eigenshapes tends to be fairly complex, normally one of the components models face length and width.

-The features of the reference faces are then morphed to a standard size and position, and a second, texture PCA is carried out on the image pixel values.
-This produces a set of reference eigentextures that allow random facial textures to be generated.
-To produce a random face itself, - a face that changes by both shape and texture - a random texture is generated that is morphed to a random shape.
+The features of the reference faces are then morphed to a standard size and position and a second, texture PCA is carried out on the image pixel values.
+This produces a set of reference eigentextures that allow random textures to be generated.
+To produce a random face, a random texture is generated that is morphed to a random shape.
 Hair is selected via the PRO-fit 'feature' system and added to the facial texture prior to the shape morph.
 The result is a good quality synthetic face, as shown in Figure 1.
-A screen shot of 18 such randomly-generated faces (they change by shape and texture) is shown in the Appendix.

-Witnesses are presented with 72 facial shapes, on four consecutive screens each containing 18 faces (the maximum number that can sensibly be displayed on a computer monitor).
-They then select about 6; in the same way, 72 facial textures are presented and they similarly select about 6.
+Witnesses are presented with 72 facial shapes, on 4 screens of 18 faces, the maximum number that can sensibly be displayed on a computer monitor, and select about 6; in the same way, 72 facial textures are presented and they and similarly select about 6.
 Witnesses go on to select a single face that contains the shape and texture with the best likeness: known as the 'best' face.
-The selected faces are then subjected to a Genetic Algorithm (GA), (refer to [28], for an introduction to GAs).
+The selected faces are then subjected to a Genetic Algorithm (refer to [28], for an introduction to GAs).
 To do this, faces are selected in pairs, first for shape, then texture.
 Each time, an offspring is produced containing a random mix of coefficients from both faces (uniform crossover).
-All faces are selected as parents for breeding with equal probability, except the 'best', which is given twice the number of breeding opportunities.
-The 'best' is also copied directly to the next generation, an elitist strategy which avoids 'damage' through crossover and mutation operators i.e. as a result of breeding.
+All faces are selected as parents for breeding with equal probability, except the best, which is given twice the number of breeding opportunities.
+The best is also copied directly to the next generation, an elitist strategy which avoids damage through breeding.
 For all other faces, a small amount of mutation, a probability of 0.1, is applied that replaces each coefficient with a random value.
 The breeding process is repeated to create a new set of 72 shapes and 72 textures for selection.
-Witnesses normally look at three generations of faces before selecting one that is saved to disk as the composite image.
-They are also given the opportunity to enhance the face artistically: for example adding shading, stubble or eye bags, as required.
+Witnesses normally inspect 3 generations of faces before selecting one that is saved to disk as the composite image.
+They are also given the opportunity to enhance the face artistically: adding shading, stubble or eye bags, for example, as required.

 Figure 1.
-Representations used to produce a random face with EvoFIT: (a) random shape, (b) random texture, (c) combined shape and texture and (d) location of shape landmarks.
+From left to right: random shape, random texture, combined shape and texture, location of shape landmarks